Zacks Investment Research Lowers BlackRock Capital Investment (NASDAQ:BKCC) to Hold

-Zacks Investment Research lowered shares of BlackRock Capital Investment (NASDAQ:BKCC) from a buy rating to a hold rating in a research note issued to investors on Wednesday morning, Zacks.com reports.
+Zacks Investment Research cut shares of BlackRock Capital Investment (NASDAQ:BKCC) from a buy rating to a hold rating in a research note published on Tuesday, Zacks.com reports.

 According to Zacks, “BlackRock Kelso Capital Corporation provides responsive, creative and flexible capital solutions to middle-market companies.
 BlackRock Kelso Capital provides middle-market companies with flexible financing solutions, including senior and junior secured, unsecured and subordinated debt securities and loans, and equity securities.
 The Companies strategy is to provide capital to meet our clients’ current and future needs across this spectrum, creating long-term partnerships with growing middle-market companies. “

-Separately, Wells Fargo & Company raised their target price on BlackRock Capital Investment from $4.00 to $4.25 and gave the stock an overweight rating in a report on Monday, August 9th.
+Separately, Wells Fargo & Company increased their price target on shares of BlackRock Capital Investment from $4.00 to $4.25 and gave the company an overweight rating in a report on Monday, August 9th.

-BlackRock Capital Investment (NASDAQ:BKCC) last announced its quarterly earnings data on Thursday, August 5th.
-The asset manager reported $0.07 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.06 by $0.01.
-BlackRock Capital Investment had a return on equity of 7.70% and a net margin of 59.49%.
-As a group, analysts expect that BlackRock Capital Investment will post 0.29 EPS for the current year.
+BlackRock Capital Investment (NASDAQ:BKCC) last announced its quarterly earnings results on Thursday, August 5th.
+The asset manager reported $0.07 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.06 by $0.01.
+BlackRock Capital Investment had a net margin of 59.49% and a return on equity of 7.70%.
+As a group, equities analysts forecast that BlackRock Capital Investment will post 0.29 EPS for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, October 6th.
-Stockholders of record on Wednesday, September 15th will be issued a $0.10 dividend.
-The ex-dividend date of this dividend is Tuesday, September 14th.
-This represents a $0.40 dividend on an annualized basis and a dividend yield of 9.52%.
-BlackRock Capital Investment’s dividend payout ratio (DPR) is 81.63%.
+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, October 6th.
+Shareholders of record on Wednesday, September 15th will be issued a dividend of $0.10 per share.
+The ex-dividend date is Tuesday, September 14th.
+This represents a $0.40 annualized dividend and a yield of 9.85%.
+BlackRock Capital Investment’s dividend payout ratio (DPR) is currently 81.63%.

-A number of institutional investors have recently added to or reduced their stakes in the stock.
-Condor Capital Management raised its holdings in BlackRock Capital Investment by 114.3% during the first quarter.
-Condor Capital Management now owns 190,186 shares of the asset manager’s stock worth $637,000 after acquiring an additional 101,456 shares in the last quarter.
-Squarepoint Ops LLC bought a new stake in shares of BlackRock Capital Investment during the 1st quarter worth approximately $283,000.
-AJ Wealth Strategies LLC acquired a new stake in shares of BlackRock Capital Investment in the 1st quarter valued at approximately $261,000.
-Sumitomo Mitsui Trust Holdings Inc. raised its position in BlackRock Capital Investment by 2.9% during the first quarter.
-Sumitomo Mitsui Trust Holdings Inc. now owns 390,728 shares of the asset manager’s stock worth $1,309,000 after acquiring an additional 10,969 shares in the last quarter.
-Finally, Virtu Financial LLC acquired a new position in shares of BlackRock Capital Investment during the 1st quarter worth about $77,000.
-29.68% of the stock is owned by institutional investors and hedge funds.
+A number of large investors have recently bought and sold shares of the business.
+Condor Capital Management increased its holdings in BlackRock Capital Investment by 2.5% during the 2nd quarter.
+Condor Capital Management now owns 194,857 shares of the asset manager’s stock valued at $766,000 after acquiring an additional 4,671 shares in the last quarter.
+Fort Point Capital Partners LLC increased its holdings in BlackRock Capital Investment by 40.3% during the 2nd quarter.
+Fort Point Capital Partners LLC now owns 21,937 shares of the asset manager’s stock valued at $86,000 after acquiring an additional 6,300 shares in the last quarter.
+Biltmore Capital Advisors LLC increased its holdings in BlackRock Capital Investment by 33.3% during the 2nd quarter.
+Biltmore Capital Advisors LLC now owns 40,000 shares of the asset manager’s stock valued at $157,000 after acquiring an additional 10,000 shares in the last quarter.
+Schonfeld Strategic Advisors LLC purchased a new position in BlackRock Capital Investment during the 2nd quarter valued at about $41,000.
+Finally, Sumitomo Mitsui Trust Holdings Inc. increased its holdings in BlackRock Capital Investment by 2.9% during the 1st quarter.
+Sumitomo Mitsui Trust Holdings Inc. now owns 390,728 shares of the asset manager’s stock valued at $1,309,000 after acquiring an additional 10,969 shares in the last quarter.
+Hedge funds and other institutional investors own 29.68% of the company’s stock.

 About BlackRock Capital Investment